 YOU MIGHT ALSO LIKE…

-I can’t wait to show you how much the Bible can apply to your life right now.
-Continue on to the next part of the Study Your Bible Series here and discover timelines, note-taking tips and more!
+Now that I’ve walked you through choosing your Bible, I can’t wait to show you how much it can apply to your life right now.
+Check out the entire Study Your Bible series here:

 You can also subscribe to my weekly newsletter and get some freebies instantly in your inbox!